lemire/docker_programming_station/README.md

 Tricks:
 - If you put the `run` command in your PATH, you will be able to run it from everywhere.
 - A handy command to run from time to time is `docker system prune`, as it can help you remove unneeded images.
+- If something does not work, you can try deleting all containers and images `docker rm -vf $(docker ps -a -q) ; docker rmi -f $(docker images -a -q)`.
+Such a reset can solve a surprising number of otherwise mysterious problems.

 ## Requirements